otsaloma/catapult/doc/plugins.md

 into file `~/.local/share/catapult/plugins/hello.py`.
 Then in Catapult, type `:preferences` to get to the preferences dialog and you should be able to activate the plugin by flipping the "Hello plugin" switch at the bottom of the dialog.
-When developing your plugin, use `:reload-plugin` to apply your changes.
+When developing your plugin, use `:reload-plugins` to apply your changes.
 Use `self.debug` calls and run Catapult with `catapult --debug` to see what's happening.